Alternative Names: None

 Divesite map: To follow

 Dive Report: John Nicolson I have only dived the falls once and once was enough.
-Its a scary dive, when you are flying down a gully that's covered in barnacle's and it bears off to one side you think you will hit the side but the water pressure keeps you in the middle of the gully.
-If that was all it would just be scary but you have depth to contend with as well, its a real roller coaster of a dive.
-Felt like I used most of my 12L putting air in to my stabi and letting it out.
+It's a scary dive, when you are flying down a gully that's covered in barnacle's and it bears off to one side you think you will hit the side but the water pressure keeps you in the middle of the gully.
+If that was all it would just be scary but you have the depth to contend with as well, its a real roller coaster of a dive.
+Felt like I used most of my 12L putting air into my stabi and letting it out.
 I was using my stabi as you cant get air out you suit fast enough.
-After the dive everybody said it was great but I think they were just happy to have made it.
+After the dive, everybody said it was great but I think they were just happy to have made it.

 Dive Report: Keith Waugh 31/12/10 I have dived the Falls 4 times this is one of the dive reports.
-We entered the water at the south side and immediately felt a slight current, but down we went in to a beautiful gully.
+We entered the water on the south side and immediately felt a slight current, but down we went into a beautiful gully.
 The visibility was good at 9metres and the sides of the gully were covered with short seaweed, Dictyota dichatoma, I think.
 There were also sponges of different colours, small sea anemones, small mussels and long kelp fronds.
 From time to time we could see the flood current whipping along above us.
 The kelp was horizontal.
 We came across large mounds of gravel at each end of the channel within the gully with slight currents over them.
 We also found a few pieces of wreckage and an object like a shell case.
-Our bubbles ascended in all directions, the kelp went berserk around us as small whirl pools tugged at it.
+Our bubbles ascended in all directions, the kelp went berserk around us as small whirlpools tugged at it.
 Towards the end of the dive we were trapped by the now, much stronger currents over the gravel mounds.
-There was nothing for it but to surface in mid channel.
+There was nothing for it but to surface in mid-channel.
 As we came out of the gully to surface we were buffeted by the strong currents and had to hold on to our masks and each other.
 On hitting the surface we immediately blew our BCD's to full capacity then still holding each other, swam across current to the south shore.
 We went under the bridge quite smartly but I managed to get a foothold on the rocks and swung Marilyn round so that she could gain a foothold.
-Finally we clambered out of the water in to the grounds of a church!!!.
+Finally, we clambered out of the water into the grounds of a church!!!.

 Dive Report: Woz 21/6/11 Just screamed through the Falls of Lora.
 Holy bananas what a mental dive!
 Up, down, spun around like a top, sucked down to 30m into a cave, spat out into a circular dip that needed half a wing of buoyancy to pull me out of, fired into gullies and cliffs then finally shot me along the bottom where I banged a CO2 blob up and cried for my mother.
 Thoroughly recommended Utube